Conducting Successful Job Interviews:

 optimum performance.
 Don't just focus on background and

 experience.
-Look at attitude and personal skills too, like teamwork,
+Look at the attitude and emotional skills, like teamwork,

-Note: The top 2 personal skills required for superior performance in pretty much every job are: Personal accountability and self-management.
+results orientation, and decision-making ability.
+The top 2 personal skills required for superior performance in almost every job are Personal Accountability and Self-Management.

-you consider yourself to be a good time manager?
-Share with me the
+you consider yourself a good time manager?
+Please share the

 planning system you use and show me how you use it.
 How much time do

-you spend getting organized on a daily basis?
+you spend getting organized daily?
 When do you do it?
 What

 impact do you think this habit has on your results?
 Listen for examples & info that reveal high or low self-management.